 In a nutshell, essential oils are split in to 3 'notes' top, middle and base.
 Some cross over 2 of those notes.

 Top notes are lighter and tend to be those you smell first in a blend.
 Citrus scents are a good example of a top note, light and fresh.
-Top notes disappear quickly - this goes for scent in a perfume as well as in soap although there are exceptions such as Lemongrass and Peppermint.
+Top notes disappear quickly - this goes for scent in a perfume as well as in soap although there are exceptions such as peppermint.

 Base notes are much heavier, tend to be woody or spicy but can include floral such as Ylang Ylang.
 These tend to be the longest lasting and can work very well in soap making especially when combined with some of the lighter notes.